Innovation Idea Award and Scholarship

 Questions?
 Email Gabrielle Rick

-The application cycle closes Monday, January 2, 2022.
+The application cycle is now closed.
 Participants will be notified in late January if they have been selected as a finalist.

 *Award of the scholarship is subject to federal and institutional policies.